Singanhoe: Background

-After the March 1st Movement, as the political awareness of the masses was greatly raised, the Korean nationalist movement of the 1920s developed rapidly and spread throughout Korea and beyond.
-This nationalistic consciousness was manifest in Manchuria through the armed struggle for independence, in areas under Chinese jurisdiction through the diplomatic efforts of the Provisional Government of the Republic of Korea, and within Korea through the efforts of the labor, farmer, and youth movements.
-In response, Imperial Japan used the deceptively labeled Cultural Rule developmental policy in an attempt to weaken and fragment the strength of this nationalist movement.

-In particular, during this period, Imperial Japan shifted attention from the widely propagated Practical Skills Development Movement to the Autonomy Movement.
-Yi Kwangsu’s “The Administration of a Nation” outlined the general precepts of the Autonomy Movement (known in English scholarship as the Cultural Nationalist movement), which stressed the development of Korean infrastructure from within Japanese colonial rule, rather than pushing for immediate independence.
-Immediately after the Cultural Nationalist Movement was proposed, writers from the Choson ilbo, including Yi Sangchae, An Chaehong, and Chǒndoist scholar Kwǒn Tongjin championed an uncompromising united nationalist front while harshly criticizing the Cultural Nationalist Movement.
-On the other hand, others like Hǒ Hǒn and Hong Myǒnghui from the newly popularized socialist camps searched for a means of cooperation.

 Solidarity within the Socialist Movement

 From the mid-1920s, there was a rising sentiment within the socialist camp regarding the need for a comprehensive umbrella organization.
 Even within the nascent socialist camp, which spread rapidly after the events of the March 1st Movement, activists began to recognize the necessity of a cooperative front with the nationalist camp.
 They drew much inspiration from the successful cooperation in China of the Communists and the Nationalists in forming a united movement against imperialism and towards national independence.

 Formation

 Even as the nationalist camp and socialist camps sought mutual cooperation, the socialists looked beyond the strict class ideology that marked the earlier movement, and from 1924 could be categorized into two camps: the cooperative nationalist camp and the revolutionary nationalist camp.
 As a result, from 1926, there started to be an organizational start to this search for an uncompromising movement.

-Although they were not successful in actualizing these plans, Kang Talyǒng, who was the second secretariat of the Korean Communist Party, made contact with Kwǒn Tongjin, An Chaehong, and Kim Chunyǒn, among others.
+Although they were not successful in actualizing these plans, Kang Talyŏng, who was the second secretariat of the Korean Communist Party, made contact with Kwŏn Tongjin, An Chaehong, and Kim Chunyŏn, among others.
 The Korean National Party's desire to create an organized national front in response to the general trend towards the Autonomy Movement is a representative example of the situation at the time.

-The cooperation between recalcitrant nationalists and socialists progressed rapidly as the Chǒng’uhoe (正友會) published the Chǒng’uhoe Statement which advocated the establishment of a singular nationalist body that was a coalition between nationalist and socialist camps.
+The cooperation between recalcitrant nationalists and socialists progressed rapidly as the Chŏng’uhoe (正友會) published the Chŏng’uhoe Statement which advocated the establishment of a singular nationalist body that was a coalition between nationalist and socialist camps.